natverse/malecns/README.md

 ```
 ## Introduction

-The goal of malecns is to provide http://natverse.org/ style access to the
-latest datasets from Janelia FlyEM.
-It is presently a very thin wrapper around the
+**malecns** is presently a very thin wrapper around the
 [malevnc](https://github.com/flyconnectome/malevnc) package.
-Although in due course we would hope to separate out some of the more generic
+In due course we would hope to separate out some of the more generic
-functionality from the *malevnc* package,
-the current arrangement means that some of the configuration for using the *malecns* package is handled by the *malevnc*.
+functionality from the **malevnc** package.
+However, the current arrangement means that some of the configuration for using the **malecns** package is handled by the **malevnc** package.

 ## Installation